yarbshk/vue-formly-buefy/docs/home.md

 ```

 ### What's next?
-You already know **where** configuration properties should contain.
-The following step is to explore each plugin component to learn **what** things may contain the configuration object to be able to properly config a form.
+You already know **where** configuration properties should lay.
+The following step is to explore each plugin part (field, wrapper, control) in depth to learn **what** things may contain the configuration object to be able to properly config your form.

-## 1. Form Components
+## 1. Fields
-> You can see the **"Supported Buefy features"** anchor in each form component below.
-This functionality is all what you need in most cases and can be **easy to implement** with vue-formly-buefy.
+> You may see the **"Supported Buefy features"** anchor for each **field** below.
+It's the functionality capabilities you need in most cases.
 If you have conceived tricky things it's possible to do through [Formly custom layouts](https://matt-sanders.gitbooks.io/vue-formly/content/v/2.0/how_to_use/advanced_form_layouts.html).

+> Required properties are marked with wildcard character (*).

 ### Autocomplete
 #### Supported Buefy features